Sunday, December 15th at 12pm

 Questions of active spiritualities are at the center of the Gallery’s mission.
 Those posed invite a broad spectrum of art for an increasingly wider exploration of work that engages faith and the divine.
 The explorations, especially those addressing interfaith issues, present not just theoretical or purely aesthetic concerns.
 They provide a platform for motivated dialogues and an outreach that capitalizes on extensive community involvement.

-Gallery hours are Sunday mornings after each mass and from 2:00 to 5:00 p.m.
+Gallery hours are Fridays 1:pm to 5:00pm and Sunday mornings after each mass and from 2:00 to 5:00 p.m.
 Gallery tours and viewing are available by appointment.
-Please call 415.422.5901 or email email@example.com to schedule an appointment.
+Please call 415.422.5901 or email firstname.lastname@example.org to schedule an appointment.

 Please visit www.manresagallery.org for more information.